ReingardTrevos/Emotion-detection/README.rst

 ================
 Introduction
 ================
-This project aims to find best hyperparameters for neural network, to create best possible model, which task is to recognize emotions based on facial expressions.
+This project aims to find best hyperparameters for neural network, to create model, which task is to recognize emotions based on facial expressions.

 Model is trained on the FER-2013 dataset.
 Images are converted for easier use.